2019-2020 TRAINING GRANT RECIPIENTS

-Erin “Taylor” Kelly is a PhD student in Vector Biology, interested in vector metabolism, reproduction, and mechanisms of insecticide resistance.
-Kelly completed her BS in Biology and minor in Chemistry at Santa Clara University.
+Erin “Taylor” Kelly is a Ph.D. student in vector biology, interested in vector metabolism, reproduction, and mechanisms of insecticide resistance.
+Kelly completed her Bachelor of Science in biology and minor in chemistry at Santa Clara University.
 Kelly is currently looking forward to taking her qualifying exam, but her long-term goal is to lead a research team as a faculty member at a major research institution or work as a vector biologist at the state or district level.

 Geoffrey Attardo, PhD, PI, University of California, Davis